 Related to menstrual migraines, it is very difficult to remedy them completely.
 Unfortunately, many women continue to have these menstrual headaches until after menopause.
 Many things, including age controls our hormonal fluctuations.

-Managing menstrual migraines can be difficult, but is possible.
+Managing menstrual migraine can be difficult but it is possible.
 There is hope, so keep reading.

 Step 1 - Talk with your doctor, and get the correct diagnosis.
 There are medical factors such as high blood pressure, smoking and family history, and the exact migraine diagnosis, that needs to be considered prior to developing your treatment strategy with your physician.